BigBrowly/ligther-helper/README.md

 - `manifest.json` - Extension configuration
 - `content.js` - Script that detects clicks and orders on the page
+- `injected.js` - Script that intercepts nonce requests for prefetching
 - `background.js` - Service worker that processes data and shows notifications
 - `popup.html` / `popup.js` - Popup interface with history and statistics